La Trobe’s support for new migrants includes:

 - There is a Refugee Contact Person at each campus of La Trobe University.
 These staff can help you to understand the way things are done at an Australian university, and potentially provide you with financial and other assistance.
 They can also help you to apply for a place and a scholarship at La Trobe University.

 - The Tertiary Preparation Program (TPP) provides students with academic skills, builds confidence to study and facilitates pathways to further education.
 TPP students come from a wide range of backgrounds, including students from refugee backgrounds.

-- La Trobe Law School has partnered with the Asylum Seeker Resource Centre (ASRC) to run a clinic offering free legal services to asylum seekers.
+- La Trobe Law School has partnered with the Asylum Seeker Resource Centre (ASRC) to run the Fast Track Clinic, a program offering free legal services to asylum seekers.
 The program was a finalist in the Community Engagement category of the 2018 Business Higher Education Round Table (BHERT) awards.

 Raising university participation of new migrants in regional communities

 - La Trobe was awarded a grant from the Department of Education and Training to study new migrant communities in Shepparton and Mildura.
 The project explored the university aspirations and experiences of new migrants in low socio-economic status, regional communities, and the extent to which regional campuses support ethnic, socio-economic and religious diversity.
 This project was led by Associate Professor Andrew Harvey (Lead Chief Investigator) and Dr Anthony Moran (Chief Investigator).

 Migrant workers in Shepparton: intersections of social and spatial mobility